acse-2020/introduction/jupyter/intro.md

 ### Local Servers

-To run Jupyter locally, we recommend a distribution called Anaconda.
+To run Jupyter locally, we recommend a Python distribution called Anaconda.
 See {doc}`software/intro` for installation instructions.
-Once it is installed, Jupyter can easily be started from the navigator.
+Once it is installed, Jupyter can easily be started via the start menu (on Windows) from the Anaconda navigator, or from the command line.

 ## Learning Resources